PrabodhPandit/PrabodhPandit/README.md

-- 👋 Hi, I’m @PrabodhPandit
+- Hi, I’m @PrabodhPandit
-- 👀 I’m interested in ...
-Aviation and Data Science
--
-- 🌱 I have successfully completed the IBM Data Science Professional Certification
-- 💞️ I’m looking to collaborate on ...
+- Taking Flight into Data Science: Where Aviation Expertise Meets Analytical Precision
-- 📫 How to reach me ... prabodh.p.pandit@gmail.com
+- How to reach me ... prabodh.p.pandit@gmail.com

 <!---
 PrabodhPandit/PrabodhPandit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.